kjhsdgf/Collin-Neural-Network/Documents/Meeting Notes - Fri 10-20-17.md

 ## 4. Getting a `main()` with `argc` and `argv[]` that can be run from console
 ## 5. Think super hard about implementation of thresholds into `ambiguousData()`
 ### * What is ambiguous data?
 How much should we hard code into the class?
-## 6. Coding a GUI for the classes
+## 6. Coding a Graphic User Interface (GUI) for the classes
-### *Writing a function by which a user can easily set up the directory for visual studio to acces the files*
+#### * Also: Writing a function by which a user can easily set up the directory to access the files

 This is from memory, so edit as your personal notes reflect. [~Eli]